laiaatomas/IRWA_FinalProject/README.md

     pip install -r requirements.txt

 ## Usage
-Run the code in project_part1.ipynb for preprocessing the dataset and performing the exploratory data analysis.
+Run the code in project_part2.ipynb for the results of ranking and evaluating queries.

 Find additional information in the report.